I Like How It Feels

 "I Like How It Feels" is a song by Spanish recording artist Enrique Iglesias.
-The song was originally intended to be the lead single from a reissue of Iglesias' album Euphoria, however, the release was cancelled.
+The song was originally intended to be the lead single from a reissue of Iglesias' album Euphoria, however, the release was canceled.
 The song was later included on the international deluxe edition of his tenth studio album and second bilingual album Sex and Love.
-The song also features guest appearance from American rapper Pitbull and producers The WAV.s.
+The song also features guest appearances from American rapper Pitbull and Swedish musical project The WAV.s.
 It is produced by Enrique's longtime collaborator RedOne.
 It is the third collaboration between Enrique and Pitbull following "I Like It" and Pitbull's song "Come 'n' Go" off his then latest album, Planet Pit.
 The song was released as a digital download in Australia and some European countries on 23 September 2011.
 The song was released as a digital download in the United States on 4 October 2011, although as of 2020, the song has been removed from most digital storefronts in the U.S.

 Background

-"I Like How It Feels" is produced by RedOne whose has worked with Enrique previously to produce hits such as "Takin' Back My Love", "I Like It" and "Dirty Dancer".
+"I Like How It Feels" is produced by RedOne who has worked with Enrique previously to produce hits such as "Takin' Back My Love", "I Like It" and "Dirty Dancer".
 The song was leaked on the Internet on 8 September 2011 after which it was uploaded to YouTube on 10 September 2011.
 The video has now received more than 38 million views.
 The video was directed by Enrique Iglesias.
-The song was released in some European countries in iTunes on 23 September 2011, and in the US and Canada on 4 October 2011.
+The song was released in some European countries on iTunes on 23 September 2011, and in the US and Canada on 4 October 2011.